 - Set family goals for how much time you’ll spend getting active each day, week, or month.

-- Make a written plan or calendar of the activities each member of your family will do.
-This technique helps to keep adults accountable, and it’s a handy life skill for kids to learn and practice.
+- Make a written plan or calendar of the physical activities each member of your family will do.
+This technique helps to keep adults accountable, and it’s a handy life skill for teens to learn and practice.

 - Get everyone involved in choosing and leading family physical activities.
-Kids are more likely to take part when they’ve had a say in the decision-making.
+Teens are more likely to take part when they’ve had a say in the decision-making.

 - Have family conversations about why it’s important to balance time spent sweating, stepping, sitting, and sleeping.
 Try the Build Your Best Day online tool for ideas and conversation-starters.

 - Keep it interesting!
 Encourage a variety of activities, including heart-pumping, vigorous physical activities (like jumping rope, dancing, or running) and light physical activities (like stretching, walking, or yoga).